loganphillips792/homelab/docker/README.md

 ## Tailscale

 1. Create account at https://login.tailscale.com/admin
-2. Generate auth key and add to env variable
+2. Generate auth key and add to env variable in `docker-compose.yml`
 3. `docker compose up --build tailscale`
 4. Go to `https://login.tailscale.com/admin/machines` and you should see the machine
+5. Download Tailscale onto machines and log in to add them to tail net

 To ssh into VM: